ampproject/amphtml/extensions/amp-ad/amp-ad.md

 ## Attributes

-### type
+**type**

-Identifier for the ad network.
+An identifier for the ad network.
 This selects the template that is used for the ad tag.

-### src
+**src**

-Optional src value for a script tag loaded for this ad network.
+An optional src value for a script tag loaded for this ad network.
 This can be used with ad networks that require exactly a single script tag to be inserted in the page.
-The src value must have a prefix that is whitelisted for this ad network.
+The src value must have a prefix that is white-listed for this ad network.

-### data-foo-bar
+**data-foo-bar**

 Most ad networks require further configuration.
 This can be passed to the network using HTML `data-` attributes.
 The parameter names are subject to standard data attribute dash to camel case conversion.
-E.g. "data-foo-bar" is send to the ad for configuration as "fooBar".
+For example, "data-foo-bar" is send to the ad for configuration as "fooBar".

-### json
+**json**

-Optional attribute to pass configuration to the ad as an arbitrarily complex JSON object.
+An optional attribute to pass a configuration to the ad as an arbitrarily complex JSON object.
 The object is passed to the ad as-is with no mangling done on the names.

-### data-consent-notification-id
+**data-consent-notification-id**

-Optional attribute.
-If provided will require confirming the [amp-user-notification](../amp-user-notification/amp-user-notification.md) with the given HTML-id until the "AMP client id" for the user (similar to a cookie) is passed to the ad.
+An optional attribute.
+If provided, will require confirming the [amp-user-notification](../amp-user-notification/amp-user-notification.md) with the given HTML-id until the "AMP client id" for the user (similar to a cookie) is passed to the ad.
 The means ad rendering is delayed until the user confirmed the notification.

-### data-loading-strategy
+**data-loading-strategy**

+Instructs AMP to load ads in a way that prefers a high degree of viewability, while sometimes loading too late to generate a view.
 Supported value: `prefer-viewability-over-views`.

-Instructs AMP to load ads in a way that prefers a high degree of viewability, while sometimes loading too late to generate a view.
+**common attributes**

+This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

 ## Placeholder

-Optionally `amp-ad` supports a child element with the `placeholder` attribute.
+Optionally, `amp-ad` supports a child element with the `placeholder` attribute.
 If supported by the ad network, this element is shown until the ad is available for viewing.

 ```html
 <amp-ad width=300 height=250
     type="foo">